wp-plugins/ebook-store/readme.txt

 	How it works?
 Very easy and intuitive!
 All you need to do is upload a book with it's cover's information and put a price on it.
 Once you do that you can copy paste the book embed code to place it inside the article.
 Once you have done that please make sure you have filled in your paypal account where you want to receive the payments.

+	Are there any limitations?
+The Free version can not encrypt PDF files and put watermarks.
+For this you need the $20 full version from http://www.shopfiles.com/index.php/products/wordpress-ebook-store

 That's all you need to do in order to start selling files! :)